CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/Example Uses/README.md

     - folder_sort_ESC.py (can be found in the 'Specific Scripts' folder)
     - full_stack_ESC.py
   - In the full_stack_ESC.py file, change the MAIN_DIR variable to the exact path to the the 'ESC-50-master' folder, see its current value in the script for an example
-  - Run the full_stack_ESC.py file.
+  - Run the full_stack_ESC.py file with the relevant conda enviroment activated.
 3 new data folder should be created:
     -  Audio data sorted in its .wav format
     -  Audio data in z-normalised .npy files
     -  Audio spectrograms (this is the folder we want to get a path to)